jasonprogrammer/emacs-etags-files-list/README.md

     }]
 }
 ```
+This example JSON file indicates that two separate directories should be recursively searched.
+Files with the extension (.js) will be included, but files with extension (.min.js) will be excluded.
+The *c:/projects/nodetest/node_modules* directory will not be traversed.

+### JSON Parameters
 *output* - A path to the output file (containing file paths)

 *log* - A path to a log file file (for detail on files that were included/excluded)